Insights

 The impact of the 20-year period over which the tail must be determined is likely to be most keenly felt by UK domiciled individuals leaving the UK.
 For them, the new residence test appeared to provide a much clearer path to moving beyond the UK tax net than reliance on losing their domicile.
 However, whereas in the right circumstances, they could have achieved this in as little as 3 years under the old rules, now they will need to ensure that they carefully track their residence status over the relevant 20-year period.

 The government's lengthy paper on the changes refers only once to the UK's Double Tax Conventions with other countries, and then only to say that there are no changes to the treaties or how these operate.
-How this will apply in practice remains to be seen, but hopefully individuals who enjoy beneficial status under such Conventions will continue to do so, for example, UK residents who are domiciled in India or Pakistan.
+How this will apply in practice remains to be seen, but hopefully individuals who enjoy beneficial status under such Conventions will continue to do so, for example, UK residents who are domiciled in India.

 IHT – property held in trust